 Even though his art may be crude, Nagai did a lot of creative and experimental things in Devilman.
 This page comes from the iconic fight with the demon bird Silene in volume two.
 I somehow managed to find a page from this long fight where you can’t see her boobs.
 Her fight stands out since Nagai drew the subjects dynamically reaching out of their panels a lot during it.
 Silene lends herself to this artistic direction since she has a wide wingspan and long limbs she can shoot off like rockets.

 Nagai says that he fell into a trance as he worked on Devilman (spoilers at link).
 He started with the concept and characters, but did not have an ending in mind.
 It’s fun to read a story not knowing what will happen when the author didn’t know either.
 The story took form as it was written and Nagai found himself surprised by the developments he depicted.
-A lot of this process involved the character of Ryo (spoilers at link).
-Nagai says he looked at Ryo’s behavior and concluded not only was Ryo in love with Akira, but the two friends would become each other’s greatest enemies.
-He accidentally wrote one of the best love stories of all time.
+A lot of this process involved the character of Ryo (spoilers at link again).
+Nagai looked at Ryo’s behavior and concluded not only was Ryo in love with Akira, but the two friends would become each other’s greatest enemies.
+He accidentally wrote one of the best love stories of all time, if you ask me.

 I think Devilman is a testament to how you can create something great without having it all planned out.
 That’s not to say Nagai didn’t work hard, since he actually considers Devilman the manga he put the most effort into.
 He even abandoned two manga he was publishing to focus more on Devilman.
 He set out to make his magnum opus and it shows.
 The writing isn’t without its weaknesses, though.
 Sometimes the story is messy or things come out silly, but the weirdness is half the fun of Devilman.
 It wouldn’t be the same without lines like “oh, this?
 It’s laced with drugs.”